drone/docs/content/runner/aws/configuration/pool.md

 ---
 # Overview

+**By default the runner does not need a pool file.
+It can use environment variables to set up a simple pool in memory.
+However if you want a more complex configuration or multiple pools follow the below quide.**

 The pool file sets up the build pools that instantiates hot instances (builds do not wait for an instance to spin up).
 You can have multiple pools, each with a different configuration or that even use different cloud providers.

 + `pool.yml` is the default file name.